Wild Things of Victoria

 The products of this task should be

-• A series of printed pages or a PDF document of all rare or threatened reptiles in Victoria.
+• A PDF document of all rare or threatened reptiles in the Grampains

-Generate a list of all rare or threatened animal species in Victoria then refine it to include only reptiles.
+Generate a list of all rare or threatened reptile species in the Grampians National Park.

 • Run Wild Animals of Victoria

-• Print or export the list as a Rich Text document.
+• Print or export the list as a Rich Text Format (RTF) document

 The products of this task should be

-• A series of printed pages or a Rich Text document of all rare or threatened reptiles in Victoria.
+• A RTF document of all rare or threatened reptiles in the Grampains